Growing Up A Spiritdog: 4 MonthsMay 7, 2021 2021-05-22 10:25

 I have from the start made a point to play with everything with him, and he caught onto that.
 We play with grass, toys, shoes, leaves, water bottles, my hands, sleeves, socks, apple cores…If you can make your dog believe that you can make everything fun, you have already won.

 We go to many places all the time.
-In the early mornings, we take a hike up our mountain with my friend and her dogs.
+In the early mornings, my friend and her dogs take a hike up our mountain.
 He learns to be respectful and to play appropriately, to move with a group of dogs as well as getting plenty of opportunity to experience different surfaces, inclines and navigating obstacles.

 Later in the day he comes along to some of my classes, we go to a park, walk around the neighborhood, visit friends or go on another hike.